bitstrata/abm-reservoir-management-optimization/docs/model.md

-# ABM Reservoir Simulator Model
+# ABM Reservoir Management and Optimization
-This model simulates fluid dynamics in a reservoir using agent-based modeling.
+This project uses an Agent-Based Model to simulate and optimize reservoir management, focusing on production rates and pressure dynamics.

 ## Parameters
-- Agent pressure
+- `pressure`: Reservoir pressure for each well (psi)
+- `production_rate`: Production rate (bbl/day)
-- Porosity
+- `porosity`: Reservoir porosity